3 min read

 You can also join societies based on courses of study, nationalities, faith groups, or political views if you want to find like-minded people.
 If you have enough people to join, you can even create your own society!

-For example, in 2019 I was involved in marketing efforts for North East Malaysian Night (Malaysian Society) and was a volunteer photographer for TEDx Newcastle University Conference (TEDx Society), and that definitely helped me expand my circle of friends.
+For example, in 2019 I was involved in marketing efforts for North East Malaysian Night (Malaysian Society) and was a volunteer photographer for a TEDx Newcastle University Conference and that definitely helped me expand my circle of friends.

 2-988

-There’s never a dull moment at NUSU as there is always something going on - social campaigns, student media, volunteering opportunities, day trips, sports clubs, gigs, and even a Disney Land Paris holiday!
+There’s never a dull moment at NUSU as there is always something going on - social campaigns, student media, volunteering opportunities, day trips, sports clubs and gigs.

-It’s entirely up to you how involved in student activities you want to be, and this can be a fantastic way to meet people!
-Hopefully you’ll get yourself a gang to go on adventures with - just like Harry, Ron and Hermione.
+It’s entirely up to you how involved in student activities you want to be, but this can be a fantastic way to meet people!
+Hopefully, you’ll get yourself a gang to go on adventures with - just like Harry, Ron and Hermione.

 3-9708